steadfast-collective/antlers-action/README.md

 Under the hood, this action uses the `antlers-format` package, part of the [Antlers Toolbox](https://antlers.dev) by John Koster.

-The structure of thie action was copied from the [`laravel-pint-action`](https://github.com/aglipanci/laravel-pint-action).
+The structure of this action was copied from the [`laravel-pint-action`](https://github.com/aglipanci/laravel-pint-action).